nanoonan/underdog/README.md

 **Requires**: Python 3.8+

 The *underdog* package provides Python classes and functions to easily access free equity-related data through Panda dataframes.
 Data is cached on disk to improve performance and limit API requests to the data providers (which often rate limit the APIs).
-Currently, data is pulled from [Polygon](www.polygon.io), [finViz](https://finviz.com), and TD Ameritrade.
+Currently, data is pulled from [Polygon](https://polygon.io), [finViz](https://finviz.com), and TD Ameritrade.

 Feel free to send questions, comments or feedback to: nanoonan at marvinsmind dot com.

 ## Installation

 1. Install [parkit](https://github.com/nanoonan/parkit), which provides the storage layer.
-Make sure the _parkit_ directory is included in your PYTHONPATH.

 2. Install _underdog_ by opening a command prompt, navigating to the top-level directory of the git installation, and running the following command.